Fairblock/ArbitrumContracts/Readme.md

 3. **Execution**:
    - The script initializes the `custom-contract`, submits an encrypted bid, submits the decryption key, and then retrieves the winning bid.
 These steps are included in the example code of the `test-script/custom-test`.
-   - Note: In the current test setup, only one bid is submitted, so the winner is the sole bidder.
+   - Note: In the current test setup, two bids are submitted.
+The bid values can be modified through changing the values on lines `81` and `83` of the `setup.sh` script.
+Moreover, the condition for the encryption and decryption is hardcoded as `1456` assuming the `id = 1` and `deadline = 456`.
+In order to modify this, the value should be changed on lines `75, 81, and 83` of the script.
+Also, on lines `106-107, 114, 120, and 126` of the example. (`test-script/custom-test/examples/counter.rs`)